Support Payments When the Payor’s Income is Irregular

 In taking into consideration the same factors, the judge in Pelchat v Chisholm agreed with the judge in Easton v.
 Coxhead and accordingly found that the father should pay support based on his annual draw with spousal support in the mid-range and that he will share his additional firm distributions when and if they become available.

 At Feldstein Family Law Group P.C., we are dedicated to helping clients throughout Ontario resolve their divorce cases.
-Call us today at (905) 581-7222 to set up a free consultation with one of our attorneys.
+Call us today at (905) 581-7222 to set up a free in-office consultation with one of our attorneys.